binDongKim/javascript-itself/README.md

 ## keypress vs keydown

 >__keypress__ event is fired only when a key that produces a character value is pressed down. __keydown__ event is fired when a key is pressed down no matter whether it produces a character value or not.

+***

+## event.target and this

+>A handler on a parent element always get the details about where the event actually comes from.
+The most deeply nested element that caused the event is referred as a __target__ element, accessible as __event.target__.
+Note the differences from *this*(=event.currentTarget)
+- event.target is the "target" element that initiated the event.
+It doesn't change through the bubbling process.
+- *this*(event.currentTarget) is the "current" element which the handler is actually handling at that moment.

+Sidenote: *this* doesn't indicate the the current target in the arrow function syntax.